Top 11 Pectus Excavatum Exercises in 2019

 The upper back musculature is a vital player in the journey of correcting pectus excavatum.

-Perform as many repetitions as you can for 5 sets, 7 times a week.
+Perform as many repetitions as you can for five sets, seven times a week.

 Iron Gym Total Upper Body Workout Bar